Tony Siragusa, Super Bowl champion with the Ravens, dies at 55

 - Tony SiragusaFormer NFL defensive tackle

-Tony Siragusa, Super Bowl champion and NFL broadcaster, dies at 55 originally appeared on NBC Sports Chicago
+Tony Siragusa, Super Bowl champion and NFL broadcaster, dies at 55 originally appeared on NBC Sports Boston

 Tony Siragusa, a Super Bowl champion defensive tackle with the Baltimore Ravens and a former NFL broadcaster, died unexpectedly on Wednesday morning, the Ravens announced.
 He was 55 years old.